wyatt727/reconpro/README.md

   Seamlessly invokes GF and nuclei to enhance the scanning process with additional insights.

 - **Web Interface:**
-  A FastAPI-based dashboard allows you to view vulnerability records, trigger scans, and access generated reports.
+  A FastAPI-based dashboard that not only displays vulnerability records but also offers real-time insights into scan progress and detailed reporting.

+- **Real-time Detailed Monitoring:**
+  The dashboard provides dynamic updates on discovered subdomains, collected URLs, scanning progress, vulnerabilities identified, and generated reports.

 - **Continuous Reporting:**
   Detailed HTML (or CSV/JSON) reports are generated while findings are stored persistently in a SQLite database.